Our Lady Peace – First Church in Southern Alberta

 A one minute video of the cairn.

-This cairn marks the location of the first church in Alberta.
-It was built in 1873.
+This cairn marks the location of the first church in Southern Alberta.
+It was built in 1872.
+The cairn was repaired and restored in 2019.

 The cairn is in a field at the end of a dirt road where it is protected by a steel fence.